 For this reason, my vote for the best grill for beginners goes to Weber Spirit II.
 It has the best versatility, and you can cook everything from meat to fish and vegetables.

-Spirit II has 450 sq in, which is enough for a family of four, and it fits plenty of hot dogs and burgers.
+Spirit II has square inches of cooking surface, which is enough for a family of four.
 This is a powerful grill thanks to 26,500 BTUs.
 It heats quickly and can maintain high temperatures easily.

-Weber Spirit II E-210 Gas Grill (Liquid Propane)
+Weber Spirit II E-210 Gas Grill (Best Overall & Liquid Propane)

 Our #1 Recommendation